-The patient's vital signs should be observed and monitored carefully for hypersensitivity reactions throughout the infusion (including hives, generalized urticaria, tightness of the chest, wheezing, hypotension, and anaphylaxis).
-In patients at risk for developing renal failure, monitor urine output and renal function, including infusion-related reactions (eg, hypotension, chills, headache), blood urea nitrogen, and serum creatinine.
+The patient's vital signs should be observed and monitored carefully for hypersensitivity reactions throughout the infusion (including hives, generalized urticaria, tightness of the chest, wheezing, hypotension, and anaphylaxis) as well as infusion-related reactions (including hypotension, chills, and headache).
+In patients at risk for developing renal failure, monitor urine output and renal function, blood urea nitrogen, and serum creatinine.
 Also monitor patients with risk factors for thrombotic events; consider baseline assessment of blood viscosity for those at risk of hyperviscosity.

-Patients should be monitored for hemolysis, hemolytic anemia, volume overload, pulmonary adverse reactions, hyperproteinemia, increased serum viscosity and hyponatremia.
+Patients should be monitored for hemolysis, hemolytic anemia, volume overload, pulmonary adverse reactions, hyperproteinemia, increased serum viscosity, hyponatremia, hypertension, transmissible infectious agents, and interference with lab tests.
 If transfusion-related acute lung injury (TRALI) is suspected, the patient and product should be tested for anti-neutrophil antibodies and anti-human leukocyte antigen (HLA) antibodies.

 The complete infusion may take several hours and varies with the absolute weight-based dose administered and individual patient tolerability.
 See Dosing and Infusion for more information.

 Administer IVIg products at the minimum infusion rate possible.
 Begin at a slow rate of infusion at 0.5 mg/kg/min (0.005 mL/kg/min).
 Titrate slowly and based on patient tolerability.
-The maximum infusion rate for patients with PI is 8 mg/kg/min; the maximum infusion rate for patients with chronic ITP is 4 mg/kg/min.
-See Dosing and Infusion for complete dosing information or download this guide.
+The maximum infusion rate for patients with PI or CIDP is 8 mg/kg/min (0.08 mL/kg/min); the maximum infusion rate for patients with chronic ITP is 4 mg/kg/min (0.04 mL/kg/min).
+Monitor patients during infusions.
+Slow or stop the infusion if adverse reactions occur.
+If symptoms subside promptly, the infusion may be resumed at a lower rate that is comfortable for the patient.
+See Dosing and Infusion for complete dosing information or download the guide.

-No. Privigen infusions are administered by a nurse or doctor –at a hospital, clinic, or physician's office, or in the patient’s home.
+No. Privigen infusions are administered by a healthcare professional such as a nurse or doctor –at a hospital, clinic, or physician's office, or in the patient’s home.

 Yes, IgIQ Support Services can provide coding, billing, and reimbursement information, as well as assistance with insurance verifications and prior authorizations.
 See IgIQ Support to learn more.